All thoughts and musings

 Diagnose before you prescribe

 The first two weeks were pure observation.
 I instrumented the pipeline, read the last six months of incidents, and sat in on every ceremony without changing a thing.
-The pattern was familiar: the bottleneck wasn't the people, it was the process.
+I had seen it before.
+The bottleneck wasn't the people, it was the process.
 Long-lived branches, a manual release checklist nobody trusted, and a test suite so slow that engineers skipped it.

 Elite performance is not a hero working harder.
 It's a system that makes the safe path the easy path.